emora-chat/GRIDD/knowledge_graph/README.md

 the examples specified previously will not work because there is no way to reference the nested `bipredicate`.

-Instead, it is necessary to give a local name to the `bipredicate` which can then be referenced in later statements in the KG block.
-This local name is not utilized in the underlying KG data structure;
-it only exists when parsing the KG text file for linking purposes.
+Instead, you will follow the same local naming principle as for unnamed instances.
-Local names are specified as the prefix `name/` to the `bipredicate` specification as in:
+For `bipredicates`, local names are specified as the prefix `name/` to the `bipredicate` specification as in:
 ```
 ela/like(emora,avengers)